 Handprint and Footprint Turkeys are an easy thankful activity that kids can do while getting ready for the holiday.

 Thankful Turkeys featured at Julieverse can also make great napkin rings for your table.
-Our kids help the guests create these during appetizer time of Thanksgiving Day.
+Our kids help the guests create these during the appetizer time of Thanksgiving Day.

 We love this simple math activity from No Time for Flash Cards using candy corn and simple corn crafts.
 It would also be easy to do with popcorn kernels–and great for hand-eye coordination.
 No Time for Flash Cards shares 20 more Thanksgiving crafts here.